10 Ways to Lose Weight While Working a Full-Time Job

 Set an alarm for every 50 minutes to stretch or walk around.
 If you work in front of the computer for the majority of your day, you’ll want to do this to give your eyes a rest.

 By simply moving every hour, you’re keeping your muscles moving and taking a mental break from the pains of the workday.
-The extra exercise will also help you lose weight and it gets you more steps on your Fitbit.
+The extra exercise will also help you lose weight while working full-time and it gets you more steps on your Fitbit.

 8. Park far